 About the Journal of Cold War Studies

-Please direct all Journal-related inquiries, comments, and electronic submissions to the Journal's new email account: email@example.com.
+Please direct all editorial inquiries, comments, and electronic submissions to the JCWS email account: firstname.lastname@example.org.

-Please note that the Journal has shifted to a quarterly publication schedule.
-Subscriptions are now offered for both the print and the electronic versions of the Journal.
-Visit MIT Press' subscriptions page for ordering information and rates.
+For all subscription-related inquires for both the print and the electronic versions of the Journal, please see MIT Press for ordering information and rates.

-Additional information can be found at the Journal's page at MIT Press.
+Additional information can be found at the JCWS page on the MIT Press's website.